Gravitational redshift: Terrestrial tests

 Between 1925 and 1955, very few attempts were made to measure the gravitational redshift.

-The effect is now considered to have been definitively verified by the experiments of Pound, Rebka and Snider between 1959 and 1965.
-The Pound–Rebka experiment of 1959 measured the gravitational redshift in spectral lines using a terrestrial ^{57}Fe gamma source over a vertical height of 22.5 metres.
+The effect is now considered to have been definitively verified by the experiments of Pound, Rebka, and Snider between 1959 and 1965.
+The Pound–Rebka experiment of 1959 measured the gravitational redshift in spectral lines using a terrestrial ^{57}Fe gamma source over a vertical height of 22.5 m.
 This paper was the first determination of the gravitational redshift which used measurements of the change in wavelength of gamma-ray photons generated with the Mössbauer effect, which generates radiation with a very narrow line width.
 The accuracy of the gamma-ray measurements was typically 1%.

 An improved experiment was done by Pound and Snider in 1965, with an accuracy better than the 1% level.

 A very accurate gravitational redshift experiment was performed in 1976, where a hydrogen maser clock on a rocket was launched to a height of 10,000 km, and its rate compared with an identical clock on the ground.
 It tested the gravitational redshift to 0.007%.

 Later tests can be done with the Global Positioning System (GPS), which must account for the gravitational redshift in its timing system, and physicists have analyzed timing data from the GPS to confirm other tests.
 When the first satellite was launched, it showed the predicted shift of 38 microseconds per day.
 This rate of the discrepancy is sufficient to substantially impair the function of GPS within hours if not accounted for.
-An excellent account of the role played by general relativity in the design of GPS can be found in Ashby 2003.

 In 2010, an experiment placed two aluminum-ion quantum clocks close to each other, but with the second elevated 33 cm compared to the first, making the gravitational red shift effect visible in everyday lab scales.